rmello4d/TheSustainableDeveloper/beyond_muscles.md

 The muscles ?
 They work fine.

 To make our joints and ligaments healthier is a sustainable concern, it has important future consequences.

+Lets also remember that modern life has some levels of comfort that, instead of positively stress our joints and ligaments, make them worse.
+We all know how good is a sofa our wearing shoes but they carry much less effort on the joints.

 Is there a safe way to open and bring more flow and circulation to our joints and ligaments ?
 Yes.